3neti/ayuda-docs/docs/benefits-beneficiaries.md

 **For the Unbanked:**

-SADP serves as a bridge to formal financial services:
+UDDF serves as a bridge to formal financial services:

 1. **Transaction Account:** Many beneficiaries open their first bank account to facilitate redemption
 2. **Digital Literacy:** Learn to use mobile phones for financial transactions